Bhavankumar123/VSDSquadron-FPGA-Mini-Internship-program/README.md

 ## Contents:
 ### Step 1: Study the Existing Code

 A UART transmitter module is a hardware component that enables serial communication from an FPGA to external devices by converting parallel data into sequential bits .
 This module serves as a fundamental interface for sending data between the FPGA and external devices such as computers, microcontrollers, or other electronic equipment.
-The code for this module can accessed here --> (https://github.com/Bhavankumar123/VSDSquadron-FPGA-Mini-Internship-program/tree/main/Task_3).
-It is sourced from this repository --> (https://github.com/thesourcerer8/VSDSquadron_FM/tree/main/uart_tx).
+The code for this module can accessed here --> https://github.com/Bhavankumar123/VSDSquadron-FPGA-Mini-Internship-program/tree/main/Task_3.
+It is sourced from this repository --> https://github.com/thesourcerer8/VSDSquadron_FM/tree/main/uart_tx.

 ### Module Analysis

 #### Module Overview
-This is a VHDL implementation of an 8N1 UART transmitter module designed for Field-Programmable Gate Arrays (FPGAs).
-The module handles asynchronous serial data transmission with specific parameters:
+This is a VHDL implementation of an 8N1 UART transmitter designed for FPGAs.
+It handles asynchronous serial data transmission with the following configuration:
 - 8 data bits
 - No parity bit
 - 1 stop bit

 #### State Machine Operation
-1. **IDLE State (*STATE_IDLE*)**
+1. **IDLE State (STATE_IDLE)**
 - Maintains TX line high (idle condition)
 - Waits for senddata trigger
 - Resets txdone flag

-2. **STARTTX State (*STATE_STARTTX*)**
+2. **STARTTX State (STATE_STARTTX)**
 - Transmits start bit (logic low)
 - Loads transmission buffer with txbyte
-   - Immediately transitions to *TXING* state
+- Immediately transitions to TXING state

-3. **TXING State (*STATE_TXING*)**
+3. **TXING State (STATE_TXING)**
 - Sends data bits sequentially
 - Shifts buffer right for next bit
-   - Counts transmitted bits (0-7)
+- Counts transmitted bits (0–7)
-   - Continues until all 8 bits sent
+- Continues until all 8 bits are sent

-4. **TXDONE State (*STATE_TXDONE*)**
+4. **TXDONE State (STATE_TXDONE)**
 - Sends stop bit (logic high)
-   - Sets *txdone* flag
+- Sets txdone flag
 - Returns to IDLE state

 ### Step 2: Design Documentation